Enda Stevens: Sheffield United

 Stevens' form for Portsmouth attracted the interest of Championship clubs and he joined Sheffield United on a three-year contract in May 2017.
 He became first-choice left back under Chris Wilder in 2017–18, making 47 appearances as the Blades finished in tenth.
 In 2018–19 Stevens made 46 appearances, scoring a career best of four goals as United gained promotion to the Premier League finishing 2nd.

 In March 2020, Stevens signed a contract extension that saw him remain at Sheffield United until 2023.
 Stevens was one of United's stand out players in their 2019–20 Premier League campaign as the team finished in 9th position after being heavily tipped for relegation.
 The 2020–21 season proved to a disastrous one for the Blades as they failed to win any of their first 17 fixtures and remained rooted to the foot of the table all season.
 Their relegation was confirmed following a 1–0 defeat against Wolves on 17 April 2021.
 Stevens played 24 times in 2021–22, missing three months due to a calf injury.
 United finished in 5th position and lost in the EFL Championship play-offs to Nottingham Forest on penalties.
 Stevens had a reduced role in 2022–23, playing 13 times under Paul Heckingbottom as the team finished 2nd, gaining a return to the Premier League.
 He was released by Sheffield United following the expiration of his contract.

 Stoke City

 Following his departure from Sheffield United, Stevens joined Championship club Stoke City on 5 July 2023, signing a one-year contract.
-He was sent-off for two bookable offences against Queens Park Rangers on 28 November 2023.
-He suffered an injury against Sheffield Wednesday on 9 December 2023 which kept him out until 29 March 2024 where under Steven Schumacher, Stevens played in the final eight matches helping Stoke avoid relegation.
+He was sent-off for two bookable offences against Queens Park Rangers on 28 November.
+He suffered an injury against Sheffield Wednesday on 9 December which kept him out until 29 March 2024 where under Steven Schumacher, Stevens played in the final eight matches helping Stoke avoid relegation.
 Stevens' performances towards the end of the 2023–24 season earned him a one-year contract extension.
 Stevens struggled with injuries in the 2024–25 season, making 21 appearances, as Stoke avoided relegation on the final day, finishing in 18th position.
 He departed the club upon the expiration of his contract at the end of the season.

+Return to Shamrock Rovers

+After six months without a club, on 28 November 2025, it was announced that Stevens would be returning to his former club Shamrock Rovers ahead of their 2026 League of Ireland Premier Division season.
+On 25 May 2026, he scored his first League of Ireland goal, with a 95th minute winner in a 2–1 victory away to Bohemians in the last derby ever at Dalymount Park before its demolition and reconstruction.